-- Unlike the literature work, we formulate the problem of AMC as multi-label multi-class classification problem.
-The model trained to predict all the possible labels for successful transmission (including the optimal MCS and suboptimal ones). - We employ a convolutional neural network (CNN) with an innovative loss function.
-The proposed model allows to control what link parameters to use when failing to select the optimal ones.
-Consequently, it outperforms a CNN with traditional crossentropy function in terms of the retransmission rate. - We study the impact of training subdataset selection criteria on AMC problem and highlight the corresponding effect in the classification accuracy.
+- We modeled the problem of AMC as a multi-label multi-class classification problem.
+The model trained to predict all the possible labels for successful transmission (including the optimal MCS and suboptimal ones). - We employed a convolutional neural network (CNN) with an innovative loss function.
+The proposed model allows to control what transmission parameters combination to predict when failing to predict the optimal one. - We studied the impact of training subdataset selection criteria on AMC problem and highlighted the corresponding effect in the classification accuracy.